dex3r/GPT-Codemaster/Readme.md

 ## FAQ

 ### Does it work?
 Sometimes, and only for small projects with small files, like this one.
-The biggest limitation right now is the token length for LLMs.
+The biggest limitation right now is the tokens length for LLMs.

 ### Does it _really_ work?
 It's an experiment, not an actual product.